matthew-brett/barts-setup/barts_setup.md

       ![USB-A HUB](images/usb_a_hub.jpg)

-    * Connect USB-A HUB to the ETHERNET HUB with an Ethernet cable.
+    * Connect USB-A HUB to the ETHERNET SWITCH with an Ethernet cable.

 * Plug both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.
 * Plug clergy monitor VGA cable into VGA adapter nearer the back of the laptop.